ministryofjustice/hmpps-alerts-ui/README.md

   * Run `npm run build` to compile the styling and build the views
   * Run `npm run start:dev` to start the UI
   * Use the new user details you got given to log in

+## Testing

+This project uses Jest for unit testing and Cypress for integration testing.

+### Unit Tests

+To run: `npm run test`

+### Integration Tests

+For local running, start a test redis and wiremock instance by:

+`docker compose -f docker-compose-test.yml up`

+Then run the server in test mode by:

+`npm run start-feature`

+And then either, run tests in headless mode with:

+`npm run int-test`

+Or run tests with the cypress UI:

+`npm run int-test-ui`